03 Jan Before You Go Back to Work

 Use Less Gas

-Do you know that most people waste at least a gallon or two of gas each week?
-It’s easy because this waste becomes lost in buying more gas.
+Do you know that you could save at least a gallon or two of gas each week?

-But this waste can cost hundreds of dollars per year.
+And this could save you hundreds of dollars per year!

-Here are simple, easy tips on how to save gas.
-See: 10 Easy Ways to Save Money on Gas.
+Here are simple, practical tips: 10 Easy Ways to Save Money on Gas.

 Join an Audubon Chapter